“Can you remember who you were before the world told you who you should be?”

 According to social psychologist Gustave Le Bon: “The Crowd is always intellectually inferior to the isolated individual.”
-We are constantly pressured from the crowd in the form of expectations which are just constructs of the mind.
-The question is, does bowing down and imitating others always result in happiness?
+We are constantly pressured from the crowd in the form of expectations which are just constructs.
+The question is, does bowing down and imitating others result in happiness?
 I would argue not, in fact, I’d go as far as to say that conforming to society’s expectations prevents you from living your real life.

 Societal vs social expectations